The Lahore Ahmadiyya Islamic Movement

 Search the website

-In later years Hazrat Mirza Ghulam Ahmad referred to this debate with Maulvi Abdul Hakim.
+Read here the declaration by Hazrat Mirza Ghulam Ahmad, made in February 1892 after his debate with a Maulvi Abdul Hakim in Lahore, stating that the word nabi about him should be replaced by muhaddas.
 In the debate he had presented the Islamic concept of muhaddas (a non-prophet to whom God speaks) and had stated that his claim is that of being a muhaddas and not a prophet.

-Malfuzat, Ruhani Khaza’in No. 2, 1984 edition, v.
-7, p.
-229, statement made on 28 October 1904.
+Malfuzat, Ruhani Khaza’in No. 2, 1988 edition, v.
+4, p.
+177, statement made on 28 October 1904.

-3. At another place where Hazrat Mirza Ghulam Ahmad is reported as saying something similar in September 1901, the editor of the Ahmadiyya community newspaper Al-Hakam has added a footnote about Maulvi Abdul Hakim.
-Hazrat Mirza is reported there as saying:
+4. At another place where Hazrat Mirza Ghulam Ahmad is reported as saying something similar in September 1901, the editor of the Ahmadiyya community newspaper Al-Hakam has added a footnote about Maulvi Abdul Hakim.

 “I had a debate with a man in Lahore, called Abdul Hakim.
 He said plainly that even Hazrat Umar was not a muhaddas.
 He interpreted the hadith report about him as meaning that if there was going to be a muhaddas it would have been Umar.”